The Voice of Holland season 12

-The twelfth season of the Dutch reality singing competition The Voice of Holland premiered on 7 January 2022 on RTL4.
+The twelfth season of the Dutch reality singing competition The Voice of Holland premiered on 7 January 2022 on RTL 4.
 Host Martijn Krabbé, Chantal Janzen, as well as backstage host Geraldine Kemper, as well as the three coaches from the previous season, Waylon, Ali B and Anouk all returned, while Jan Smit was replaced by Glennis Grace.
 Jamai Loman returned as backstage host after a two-season hiatus.

-This season marks the first time in the show's history to feature a fifth coach, Typhoon & season 6 winner Maan de Steenwinkel, who selected participants to participate in the Comeback stage.
+This season marks the first time in the show's history to feature a fifth coach, Typhoon and season 6 winner Maan de Steenwinkel, who selected participants to participate in the Comeback stage.
 Also, this season marks the introduction of the block button, as first introduced in the fourteenth season of the American version.
 In addition to the familiar button for his chair, each coach gets three smaller buttons with the names of the other coaches on it.
 If someone presses the block button, the coach who has been pressed can no longer claim the talent.
 However, the blocked coach only sees this when he tries to turn around himself.
 To ensure that the coaches cannot block each other indefinitely, they can only use their block button once in the entire blind audition.

-On 15 January 2022, after just two episodes aired, it was announced that the season would be suspended indefinitely due to abuse of power and sexual misconduct allegations against crew members of the show.
-Jeroen Rietbergen, bandleader of The Voice, made a statement acknowledging sexual misconduct, apologized and resigned.
-The following day, one of the four coaches, Anouk, announced on her Instagram that after reading the Jeroen Rietbergen statement, as well as several telephone calls, she had made up her mind and will not be returning to the show.
-Days later, coach Ali B was suspended from RTL due to the pending investigations.
+On 15 January 2022, after two episodes aired, the season was put on hold due to power abuse and sexual misconduct allegations against crew members of the show.
+Jeroen Rietbergen, band leader of The Voice, made a statement acknowledging sexual misconduct, apologised and resigned.
+The following day, one of the four coaches, Anouk, announced that after reading Rietbergen's statement, as well as several telephone calls, she had made up her mind and would not return to the show.
+Days later, coach Ali B was suspended from RTL due to the investigations.
+On 31 March 2025, a new thirteenth season was announced to premiere in January 2026, effectively ending the twelfth season prematurely.